 How proficiently can you learn a new skill, say playing the piano or ice skating after just one or two lessons?
-It depends on the skill.
+It depends on skill.
 Some skills are simple and can be learned in one session.
 Other skills take hours and weeks to practice and master.
-Could you learn to love spiders in just one session?
+Could you learn to love spiders in one session?
 Could you learn to overcome a fear or phobia in just one session?

-Many clients who are not committed don’t see any progress because they put in minimal effort, get frustrated, and try a more aversive approach, believing it to be a quicker fix.
-There are side effects to aversive and punishment based methods that are achieved through the use of aversive training equipment such as choke chains, prong collars and shock collars.
+However, it is important to understand that many clients who are not committed don’t see any progress because they put in minimal effort, get frustrated, and try a more aversive approach, believing it to be a quicker fix.
+There are side effects to punishment based methods that are achieved through the use of aversive training equipment such as choke chains, prong collars and shock collars.
 Aversive methods also require a commitment to follow a certain training protocol for success; however, the side effects generally outweigh the benefits.
 If punishment based techniques are done incorrectly they can cause more harm than good.
 If positive reinforcement techniques are done incorrectly, no harm has been done.
-It generally takes longer to modify behavior acquired with the use of aversive methods.
+It is important to know that it does take much longer to modify behavior acquired with the use of aversive methods.